Your live guide to Amazon’s best Prime Day deals

-Prime Day 2022 live – day 2: Best deals at Amazon on Bose, Ninja, Garmin and more
+Prime Day 2022 live – day 2: Best deals at Amazon on Huawei, Shark, Bose and more

-Today’s your final chance to bag a bargain on coffee machines, vacuums, electric toothbrushes and more
+Today’s your final chance to bag a bargain on an air fryer, Amazon Echo dot, cordless vacuums and more

-Calling all bargain-hunters, day two of Amazon Prime Day 2022 is here – meaning today is your last chance to bag a bargain in one of the biggest sale events of the year.
+Calling all bargain-hunters, day two of Amazon Prime Day 2022 is in full swing – meaning you’ve only got until midnight tonight to bag a bargain in one of the biggest sale events of the year.

 Yesterday was stronger than ever with record-breaking discounts on the Echo dot (just £19.99) as well as decent savings on the brand new Nintendo Switch OLED.
 Other highlights included 45 per cent off Simba mattesses, a Microsoft surface at its lowest price ever and seriously cheap Shark vacuums.
 The event ends at midnight tonight so time is running out to secure a saving – but fear not, as the best deals are saved until the last day and we’ll be working around the clock to find them.